valay-shah/EHR_data_lab/README.md

 out how patients would react to a particular drug called TNF Inhibitor which is the most important drug used for treating patients having Rheumatoid Arthritis.

 ### Data
-Data is gathered from NYU Langone.
+Data is gathered from CORRONA database.
 The EHR data consists of 296 patients having 101 features.

 ### Libraries required
 - sklearn == 1.0